key4hep/k4geo/FCCee/CLD/compact/CLD_o3_v01/README.md

 * Thickness of mirror and sensor

-* Z position of endcap
+* Z position of endcapThe variable `ARC_ENDCAP_ZPOS` defines the middle point of the endcap along the Z axis.
+Therefore, the endcap spans over `ARC_ENDCAP_ZPOS +- ARC_ENDCAP_LENGTH/2` along Z axis.

 * Readout and segmentation of the light sensors.
 The readout includes the definition of the Volume ID bit-field.
 Barrel field corresponds to barrel (0) or endcaps (+/-1), cellnumber fields correspond to a number which is given consecutively as the cells are placed.

-*REMINDER*: the cell parameters defined in the file `RadiatorCell_FinalOptimization.xml` were optimized by a dedicated raytracing dedicated software for the initial geometry of the ARC detector (radial depth of 20 cm, outer radius of 2.1 m and a length of 4.4 m).
+*REMINDER*: the cell parameters defined in the file `RadiatorCell_FinalOptimization.xml` were optimized by a dedicated ray-tracing dedicated software for the initial geometry of the ARC detector (radial depth of 20 cm, outer radius of 2.1 m and a length of 4.4 m).
 If geometry of the ARC changes, these cell parameters should be optimized again.